aromanino/apiextender/README.md

 {"status":"installed"} // plugin extension installed
 ```

-now **without shutdown** and restart your application make the same test with curl.
-You can see that original endpoint
+Restart your application (or invoke `apiextender.install`) to apply the plugin function.

-is extended by plugin function:
+**Without restarting** your application, if you curl the endpoint, you can notice that the original endpoint is extended by the plugin function:
 ```shell
 $ curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X GET http://hostname/overrideOriginal?username=Alex
 X-Powered-By: Express